blondegeek/blondegeek.github.io/talks.md

 ## 2015

-Ab Initio Simulations of the Structure and Energetics of Harmonic Honeycomb Iridates
+Ab Initio Simulations of the Structure and Energetics of Harmonic Honeycomb Iridates -- APS March Meeting

 ## 2014